KIVVI64/uczen-plus-api/README.md

 ## Run Locally

+In *config* folder copy *credential-template.js* and create *credential.js* file with correct data.

-In the project directory, install dependencies
+Install dependencies in the project directory

 `npm install`

-Start the server
+Then start the server

 `npm start` OR `nodemon start` OR `node server.js`